markjprice/cs12dotnet8/docs/errata/errata.md

 # Page 58 - Showing the compiler version

 In Step 3, the code should have been styled as `Code` (monospace black-on-light-gray text) instead of `Command Line` (monospace white-on-black).

+# Page 87 - Comparing double and decimal types

+> Thanks to Yousef Imran who raised this issue via email on December 15, 2023.

+At the top of page 87, I end the section describing a few special values associated with real numbers that are available as constants in the `float` and `double` types.
+I wrote, "`NaN` represents not-a-number (for example, the result of dividing by zero)," but that sentence is missing a "zero".
+It should be, "`NaN` represents not-a-number (for example, the result of dividing zero by zero),".
+In the next edition I will fix this mistake.